pnopjp/php-azure-table-memcache/README.md

 Download and Setting
 ------------------
-Download AzureMemcache.php and put anywahere you want .
+Download AzureTableMemcache.php and put anywahere you want .
 Open this file to edit SDK lib path like below .

 `require_once 'vendor/autoload.php';`